Updated 28th March 2021

-In order for us to gain a better understanding of the birdlife of the site, David, (FCWF President) committed himself to make 100 survey visits in 2019 to record the birds.
-Now completed, the survey continues into 2020.
+In order for us to gain a better understanding of the birdlife of the site, David, (FCWF President) committed himself to making 100 survey visits in 2019 to record the birds.
+Now completed, the survey continues into 2021.

-Walks through the woods and fields generally take one to two hours each, at different times of the day and in various weather conditions.
-Seeing and recording the different birds presents many challenges, starting with the observer’s own skills at identification.
+Walks through the woods and fields generally take 1½ – 2 hours each, at different times of the day and in various weather conditions.
+Seeing and recording the different birds presents many challenges, starting with the observer’s own skills at identification, which are improving with time and experience.

 As the leaves of the trees and scrub plants develop through spring into summer, it becomes more difficult to see the birds, and the songs and calls they make become increasingly important for identification purposes.

-Last year, over-flying birds such as gulls were not included on the site list, but the rules have been changed this year so that all birds seen on the site and in the air are being counted.
+A total number of 42 species has been recorded to February 2021, which is 9 up from the first year, with an extra 5 species being reported by other observers.
+During 2019, over-flying birds such as gulls were not included on the site list, but the rules were changed for 2020 so that all birds seen on the site and in the air at any height are counted.

 Abundance scales: VC = Very Common C = Common OC = Occasional R = Rare